 You must certify that your board of directors supports this application, that it is accurate, and that you will carry out the project as described and will follow the grant guidelines if funded.
 Two signatures are required; one signer must be an authorizing board officer.
 One signature is the project director.
-Complete the certification form and submit it to ECRAC with original signatures.
+Complete the certification form and upload it to application with original signatures, certified electronic signatures are acceptable.
 If your organization does not have a board of directors, you will be using a fiscal sponsor.
 In that case, their authorizing board officer(s) and the project director should sign the form.